How accessible is the website?

 (WCAG 2.4.4 Purpose of a link)

 Persons using a screen reader or the tab button to navigate must be able to skim the text and skip certain content.
-It is currently not possible to skip grouped content that is repeated on several website pages, for example in the section called “Related content” at the bottom of many pages.
+It is currently not possible to skip grouped content that is repeated on several website pages, for example in the section called “More within the same subject” at the bottom of many pages.

 (WCAG 2.4.1 Skip grouped content)

-The website has several validation errors for CASS and HTML.
+The website has several validation errors for CSS and HTML.

 (WCAG 4.1.1 Parsing)